Front running

 In 2003, several hedge fund and mutual fund companies became embroiled in an illegal late trading scandal made public by a complaint against Bank of America brought by New York Attorney General Eliot Spitzer.
 A resulting US Securities and Exchange Commission investigation into allegations of front-running activity implicated Edward D. Jones & Co., Inc., Goldman Sachs, Morgan Stanley, Strong Mutual Funds, Putnam Investments, Invesco, and Prudential Securities.

 Following interviews in 2012 and 2013, the FBI said front running had resulted in profits of $50 million to $100 million for the bank.

 Wall Street traders may have manipulated a key derivatives market by front running Fannie Mae and Freddie Mac.

 In 2021 and 2022, the SEC charged three separate front running schemes discovered by its own data analysis.
 The largest of the three schemes discovered using the Consolidated Audit Trail was alleged to have generated ill-gotten gains of nearly $50 million.

 The terms originate from the era when stock market trades were executed via paper carried by hand between trading desks.
-The routine business of hand-carrying client orders between desks would normally proceed at a walking pace, but a broker could literally run in front of the walking traffic to reach the desk and execute his own personal account order immediately before a large client order.
+The routine business of hand-carrying client orders between desks would normally proceed at a walking pace, but a broker could literally run in front of the walking traffic to reach the desk and execute a personal account order immediately before a large client order.
 Likewise, a broker could tail behind the person carrying a large client order to be the first to execute immediately after.
 Such actions amount to a type of insider trading, since they involve non-public knowledge of upcoming trades, and the broker privately exploits this information by controlling the sequence of those trades to favor a personal position.